Net Cash Meaning

 Effects of Net Cash

-Positive cash is definitely a positive indication of any business.
-It essentially means that the company will not have difficulty surviving if it pays all of its current liabilities right away.
-While such situations do not arrive, analyzing it gives a great stress test for the company under consideration.
-Companies with a high net cash position also provide comfort to current and prospective investors.
+Positive cash is a positive indication of any business.
+It essentially means that the company will not have difficulty surviving if it pays all its current liabilities right away.
+While such situations do not arrive, analyzing them gives a great stress test for the company under consideration.
+Companies with a high net cash position also comfort current and prospective investors.

-The liquidity condition of the business is essential because businesses have to be in a condition to honor their liabilities, which become due in the near future.
-Also, businesses face uncertainty at all times, and unfortunate events, within or outside the control of the company, can upset the entire liquidity situation of the company.
-For ensuring that the company has enough liquid assets to survive those events, a liquidity test is essential, which can be done in one way by using the net cash position.
+The liquidity condition of the business is essential because businesses have to be in a condition to honor their liabilities, which become due shortly.
+Also, businesses face uncertainty at all times, and unfortunate events, within or outside the company’s control can upset the entire liquidity situation of the company.
+Therefore, to ensure that the company has enough liquid assets to survive those events, a liquidity test is essential, which can be done by using the net cash position.

 Net Cash vs. Gross Cash

 Gross cash is the cash balance of the company that we derive by adding cash and marketable investments without any deduction from liability.
 There could also be other definitions of gross cash; wherein it implies the gross proceeds of cash from the transaction before deducting any fees commissions and expenses.

 While it tells a refined and more stringent liquidity position of the company, gross cash tells us the absolute liquidity position without considering immediate payments of liabilities.

 Net Cash vs. Net Debt

-Another form of net cash is the company’s cash plus marketable investments minus the total debt (short term borrowings plus long term borrowings) of the company.
-This number, if it is positive, tells us that the company is sound financial health as it will be able to honor its borrowings if they become due immediately.
+Another form of net cash is the company’s cash plus marketable investments minus the company’s total debt (short-term borrowings plus long-term borrowings).
+If it is positive, this number tells us that the company is in sound financial health as it will be able to honor its borrowings if they become due immediately.
 However, if this figure is negative, it means that the company does not have enough cash at hand to honor all of its borrowings immediately.